-The Biodiversity Conservation Regulations provide new licensing arrangements for taking, transporting, supplying, processing, dealing and exporting sandalwood.
+The Biodiversity Conservation Regulations provide licensing requirements for taking, transporting, supplying, processing and storing for dealing and exporting sandalwood.

-Sandalwood licences will be supported by sandalwood tracking forms that will accompany the sandalwood when it is transported from the place of harvest to the processor or dealer and between processors and dealers.
+The Sandalwood Tracking Form accompanies sandalwood when it is transported from the place of harvest to the processor or dealer and between processors and dealers.
 These ensure that the legal origin of the sandalwood can be established during transaction, inspections or compliance procedures.

 If you are interested in applying for a licence to take wild sandalwood from private or Crown land, please contact DBCA’s Wildlife Licensing Section on 9219 9832 or firstname.lastname@example.org for an application kit.